Streaked Hair is the New Trend

 The New Trend in Streaks Are Red Lights

 Dark-haired women know the problem.
 Putting glowing red streaks into dark hair requires bleaching the strands before coloring them red.
 Without bleaching the red streaks are barely visible.
 Today’s red lights are the solution for this problem, which slightly bleach the hair strands while covering them with a deep red color at the same time.
 Red lights are faster to achieve while reliably producing beautifully colored streaks.

 The summer sun naturally lightens the covering hair the most.
 These strands of hair glow in various lighter shades.
 Multi-shaded tone-in-tone streaks imitate this effect.
 Patches of hair are coated with different but harmoniously matching pigments.
 This leads to very naturally looking results and is very attractive.

 Blonde hair seems to play up even the slightest coloring mistakes.
 Streaks in blonde hair must therefore look particularly natural.
 Especially attractive are streaks, which are a trace lighter than the natural blonde color.
 This gives hair the appearance of being naturally sun-bleached.
 Naturally blonde people may choose platinum blonde color streaks or alternatively, choose warm honey-blonde shades for the streaks to create more depth

 ... brown hair?

 Red streaks add interesting shades to brown hair.
-If your hair is dark brown you should however slightly bleach the streaks before colouring them red.
+If your hair is dark brown you should however slightly bleach the streaks before coloring them red.
 Otherwise, the red streaks tend to disappear in the dark brown hair.
-On a practical note, if you still wear last summer's dip dye look with blonde hair ends you can simply apply the red colour to the light ends of your hair
+On a practical note, if you still wear last summer's dip dye look with blonde hair ends you can simply apply the red color to the light ends of your hair

 ... red hair?